 It is worth highlighting how much our method impacts the economic conclusions in our setting.
 Turkey hosts the largest number of refugees in the world.
-The three most treated NUTS-2 level regions in Turkey observed an increase in labor supply of more than 10% in practically five years.
-Refugees, especially men, have a high propensity to work: 87% of prime age men are "employed" in Turkey (Turkish Red Crescent and WFP, 2019).
-Despite this large labor supply shock, in a short enough time period where spatial markets are unlikely to equilibrate (which would violate stable unit value treatment assumption embedded under the Spatial IV-DiD framework) and despite male refugees' having higher employment rates than females, IV finds no dis-employment effects for native men.
-Theoretically justifying this result would require either completely flat labor demand curves (Borjas, 2003) or refugees to provide a huge positive product demand shock (Borjas, 2014).
+Turkey's three most treated regions (at NUTS-2 level, which is the unit of analysis) observed an increase in labor supply of more than 10% in practically five years.
+Refugees, especially men, have a high propensity to work: 87% of prime-age men are "employed" in Turkey (Turkish Red Crescent and WFP, 2019).
+Despite this large labor supply shock, in a short enough time period where spatial markets are unlikely to equilibrate (which would violate stable unit value treatment assumption embedded under the Spatial IV-DiD framework) and despite male refugees' having higher employment rates than male natives, IV finds no disemployment effects for native men.
+Theoretically justifying this result would require either completely flat labor demand curves (Borjas, 2003) or refugees to provide a substantial positive product demand shock (Borjas, 2014).
 There is very little empirical evidence for both, especially considering that Syrian refugees left most of their wealth behind while escaping a civil war.
-SIV reveals that this large labor supply shock has caused native dis-employment in the very short run, for both men and women, which is consistent with economic theory.
+SIV reveals that this significant labor supply shock has caused native disemployment in the short run for both men and women, which is consistent with economic theory.